 Since Taliban forces effectively overthrew the Afghan government in August 2021, the Taliban and various armed groups, including the so-called Islamic State in Iraq and the Levant-Khorasan (ISIL-K), have committed widespread and systematic human rights violations and abuses throughout the country.

 The Taliban de facto authorities have implemented restrictive policies and practices that deny women and girls their human rights, perpetuating extreme forms of gender-based discrimination and flagrantly violating the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-Since August 2021 over 50 sweeping repressive edicts, regulations and decrees have been enacted that target women and girls, severely limiting their freedom of movement, freedom of opinion and expression, employment opportunities, political and public representation and access to education and healthcare.
-According to the UN Special Rapporteur on the situation of human rights in Afghanistan and the Working Group on Discrimination Against Women and Girls, the Taliban may be perpetrating gender persecution and gender apartheid as they appear to be governing through systematic discrimination with the intent to subject women and girls to total domination.
-Women’s rights activists and gender equality advocates have faced targeted killings, enforced disappearances, incommunicado detention, attacks and harassment.
+Since August 2021 over 100 sweeping repressive edicts, regulations and decrees have been enacted that target women and girls, severely limiting their freedom of movement, freedom of opinion and expression, employment opportunities, political and public representation and access to education and healthcare.
+In August 2024 the Taliban implemented the so-called “vice and virtue” laws, which aim to eradicate women from public life, including by requiring women to fully cover their faces and prohibiting them from speaking or being heard in public.
+Edicts implemented in 2024 reinstated public stoning and flogging of women to death for alleged adultery, among other violations of Taliban ideology.
+The UN Assistance Mission in Afghanistan (UNAMA) has documented arbitrary arrests and detentions of women and girls because of alleged non-compliance with the imposed “Islamic dress code.”

-The UN Assistance Mission in Afghanistan (UNAMA) has documented evidence of the Taliban committing extrajudicial killings, arbitrary arrests and detentions, incommunicado detention and torture and ill-treatment against specific groups, including media workers, human rights defenders and individuals affiliated with the former government.
+UNAMA has also documented evidence of the Taliban committing extrajudicial killings, arbitrary arrests and detentions, incommunicado detention and torture and ill-treatment against media workers, human rights defenders and individuals affiliated with the former government, among other specific groups.

 The people of Afghanistan are enduring a severe humanitarian crisis, compounded by the impact of sanctions and the freezing of state assets.
-In December 2021 the UN Security Council (UNSC) adopted Resolution 2615, allowing for humanitarian aid to flow into Afghanistan without violating UN sanctions against the Taliban, which have been in place since 2011.
-According to the UN Office for the Coordination of Humanitarian Affairs, more than half of Afghanistan’s population needs humanitarian aid to survive.
+In December 2021 the UN Security Council adopted Resolution 2615, allowing for humanitarian aid to flow into Afghanistan without violating UN sanctions against the Taliban, which have been in place since 2011.

-As the de facto authorities, the Taliban are bound by all existing international human rights obligations codified in the treaties to which Afghanistan is a state party, including CEDAW.
-They must uphold these obligations, including by halting all violations and abuses perpetrated by their officials and guaranteeing the equal protection and promotion of the human rights of all people in Afghanistan, regardless of gender, ethnic background, religious belief or political affiliation.
+As the de facto authorities, the Taliban are bound by existing international human rights obligations codified in the treaties to which Afghanistan is a state party, including CEDAW.
+They must uphold these obligations, including by halting violations and abuses perpetrated by their officials and guaranteeing the equal protection and promotion of the human rights of all people in Afghanistan, regardless of gender, ethnic background, religious belief or political affiliation.
 The Taliban should allow the international community to provide assistance to meet these obligations.
 Any efforts towards normalization of relations with the Taliban must be contingent on respect for human rights and women’s rights in line with international law.

 The Taliban must investigate patterns of human rights violations and take steps to prevent future violations, including by holding perpetrators accountable.
 They must lift restrictions and allow the Special Rapporteur safe and unfettered access to Afghanistan.
 The Taliban should fully cooperate with UNAMA and the Office of the UN High Commissioner for Human Rights.